 Nom nom nom nom.

-Hmmm, maybe I should tell someone I love and respect about this and see what they think.
+Hmm, maybe I should tell someone I love and respect about this and see what they think.
 Maybe I need to change.
-Maybe I need to improve.
+Do I need to improve?
 Maybe I need to do something better.

 I’ve recently come to terms with the fact that I am a sensitive person.
-I’m trying to let that be okay, maybe even an asset.
-But it makes emails like this much harder.
+I’m trying to let that be OK, and potentially even make it an asset.
+But it still makes rude emails like this much harder.

 It’s not the curt ones that get me.

-It’s the ones that come from people who don’t know me but for some reason decided to share unsolicited, condescending advice, or those I’d reached out to for help and instead of ignoring me (which would be totally OK!) decide to take the time to make me feel small.
+It’s the ones that come from people who don’t know me but for some reason decided to share unsolicited, condescending advice, or those I’d reached out to for help and instead of ignoring me (which would be totally OK!), they decided to take the time to make me feel small.

 These emails have told me what I should wear, that my ideas are stupid or impossible, that I don’t have enough Twitter followers to be a successful author, that I am not a serious writer.
-In one way or another they’ve tried to tell me I’m beneath them, nothing.
+In one way or another, they’ve tried to tell me I’m beneath them.

-My inbox is not flooded with these emails all the time.
+My inbox is not flooded with rude emails all the time.
 But they take up space.

 Luckily, though, at least literally, the nice emails take up even more.

 Like this one, from Sarah, the Harvard-educated scientist I’ve written about a lot (she has become an important mentor for me when it comes to what it means to be both ambitious and sensitive).
 During the phone-a-friend stage, I’d emailed her asking about her experiences dealing with condescending and hurtful emails from positional superiors.